GAstraeus/MazdaCarController/README.md

 # CarStarter

-This program is to handel web requests and process them into actions for a Mazda automobile.
+This program can be used to manage and control your Mazda veichle.
+It can connect to Apple Shortcuts app, Smart Speakers, and other programs using web requests to control and manage data avout your Mazda veichle.
+Currently you are able to lock, unlock, start the engine, and get status information on your veichle

-For Blog Post See: https://www.georgeaboudiwan.ga/projects/automated-engine-starter
+## For Blog Post and example useage see: https://www.georgeaboudiwan.ga/projects/automated-engine-starter

-The program is capable of locking and unlocking an automobile as well as starting the vehicle

 ### Project Setup
 This project requires python3 and rust